evanreca/klasyx-v0.1/readme.txt

-BEFORE PRESENTING:
+BEFORE USING:

-- Turn on MySQL80 service in Windows Services
+- Ensure the MySQL80 service in Windows Services is enabled

-- Open Database files in MySQLWorkbench
+- Open Database file in MySQLWorkbench

 - Open Windows Volume Mixer (set klasyx volume to 2 - test volume)